A Storyist project can contain text files (manuscript, scripts, notes), story sheets, and images. You can easily create a new project as follows:

 To remove a field from a story sheet:

 A picture, as they say, is worth a thousand words.
 You might imagine a particular actor playing your protagonist or a specific building as a setting for a scene.
-To help you keep a visual representation of your various story elements in your mind’s eye, Storyist lets you import images into story sheets.
+To help you keep a visual representation of your various story elements in your mind’s eye, Storyist lets you to import images into story sheets.

 To add an image to a story sheet: